LindsayElia/homework-writeups/2015-05-25_memorial_day_weekend_writeup.md

 height
 width

-**What is the difference between relative and absolute poitions in CSS?**
+**What is the difference between relative and absolute positions in CSS?**

 ..